geekingfrog/geekingfrog.com/blog/posts/2016-11-26-cyanogenmod-htc.md

 ---
 title: Cyanogenmod and Htc
 tags: android, cyanogenmod, geek
-status: draft
+status: published
 ---

 After 5 years of good service, my phone was really too slow and I decided to change it.
 Even with cyanogenmod which gave it a second life, doing anything would require seconds.
-So with the new device, I also wanted to have cyanogenmod, an awesome custom rom.
+So with the new device (htc one a9), I also wanted to have cyanogenmod, an awesome custom rom.
 I thought the whole process would take me one or two hours, but I actually wasted 2 full days.
 I believe I messed up everything I could, and almost bricked the phone twice.
 Below is some sort of checklist for troubleshooting, should the need arise again in the future.

 # The right way
 I could have saved myself countless hours with this recommendation: **apply the OTA updates FIRST**.
-The OTA updates expect a stock rom, recovery and locked bootloader.
+The OTA updates expect a stock rom, stock recovery and locked bootloader.
 Once I started tinkering with the phone, they would not install properly.

 Also, the cyanogenmod version available for my device requires a fairly recent kernel, and would refuse to be installed on older version.
 The original kernel was too old for cyanogenmod unfortunately.